detective-solutions/nx-check-changes/README.md

 - **changed-libs**: _string_

   Space-delimited list of lib root paths that have been modified.
 If no libs have been modified, an empty string is returned.
 Example: `libs/lib1 libs/lib2`.

-- **changed-implicit-dependencies**: _string_

-  Space-delimited list of implicit dependency files that have been modified.
-If none of the given directories have been modified, an empty string is returned.
-The implicit dependencies are read from the `nx.json` file.
-Example: `package.json`.

 - **not-affected**: _string_